Overview

 Output:

-Template (_post.html
+Template (post.html):

 <!DOCTYPE html>